raymondbutcher/pretf/docs/api/api.md

 ## block

-This is used to create Terraform configuration blocks from within `terraform()` functions in `*.tf.py` files.
+This is used to create Terraform configuration blocks from within `pretf_blocks()` functions in `*.tf.py` files.
 Blocks must be yielded to be included in the generated JSON files.

 Blocks are the most fundamental part of Terraform configuration.
 Read the [documentation](https://www.terraform.io/docs/configuration/syntax.html) to learn more about blocks.